 2. Provide Important Parameters

 Defining important project parameters is as important as defining the context and the scope of the project.
 Project parameters include budget, duration, milestones, constraints, and targets.
+While defining parameters be clear and make sure that you don’t forget anything.

 3. Define Project Specifics